-Celia Currin was elected to our board of directors on February 24, 2006.
-Ms. Currin is the Founder and Principal of BenchStrength Marketing, a marketing consultancy group focused on the information and media industries.
+Celia H. Currin has served on our board of directors since 2006.
+Ms. Currin is the Founder and CEO of BenchStrength Marketing, a marketing consultancy group focused on the information and media industries and of WhisperStreet.biz, an automatic website maker for small businesses.
 Prior to founding BenchStrength in 2003, Ms. Currin spent 25 years in a variety of senior management roles with Dow Jones & Company.
-She is president of the board of directors of Poets & Writers, the largest non-profit US service organization for writers.
+She is President of the Board of Directors of Poets & Writers, the nation's largest non-profit organization serving creative writers.
 Ms. Currin received her M.B.A. from Harvard Business School and her B.S from the University of Oregon.